This is what fashion looks like when queerness is at the center

 “In everything that we do, one of the first questions I ask is, ‘What’s the intention of this?'” says Kingsley Gbadegesin of his queer-focused fashion brand K.ngsley.
 The Brooklyn-based, Nigerian-American designer worked in sales and marketing for Versace, Celine, and Loewe before spinning out his own company in 2020 with a line of cut-out tank tops inspired by a DIY club look he once made with a pair of scissors and a white tank top.
 His tops are now carried by Nordstrom, Ssense, The Culture Edit, and Moda Operandi, and have been worn by celebrities that include Lil Nas X, Jack Harlow, and Zaya Wade.

-As the brand has grown, Gbadegesin has given back to the queer community, donating clothes to HBO Max’s ballroom competition show, Legendary, and sponsoring cash-prize categories for Open to All’s ballroom competitions.
-Gbadegesin says he’s heartened to see who is wearing his tops and tagging the brand on Instagram.
+As the brand has grown its profile—including a collaboration with HBO and its ballroom show Legendary—Gbadegesin has given back to the queer community, sponsoring cash-prize categories for Open to All’s ballroom competitions. donating clothes to HBO Max’s ballroom competition show, Legendary, and Gbadegesin says he’s heartened to see who is wearing his tops and tagging the brand on Instagram.
 “It’s queer [and trans] people, and also cisgender women,” he says.
 “It reminds me of this quote from Samantha in Sex and the City: ‘First come the gays, then the girls, then the industry.'”

 Fast Company talked to Gbadegesin about his breakout success and how he’s centering queerness throughout his brand.